psygo/latex-go-diagrams-template/README.md

     - [ ] Partial Boards
     - [ ] Parse SGF
     - [ ] Interactive Graphs
+    - [ ] How to Export Diagrams as Images

 > An honorable mention is [GoWrite2](https://gowrite.net/GOWrite2.html), which is what I've used in the past to create the diagrams in [this book translation](https://github.com/FanaroEngineering/traducao_como_jogar_go).